apisops/apisops/README.md

 [![License: GPLv3](https://img.shields.io/badge/License-GPLv3-green.svg)](https://www.gnu.org/licenses/gpl-3.0.en.html)

+## Notification: Slowdown in the development process

+Dear ApisOps Community,

+We apologise for the current slowdown in the development of the ApisOps project.
+The lead developer (me, Ada), who is a student pursuing a Master's degree, is navigating a particularly demanding schedule at the moment, impacting the project's progress.

+We appreciate your understanding, patience, and continued support as we work through this phase.
+For questions or additional contributions, please don’t hesitate to reach out.

+Best regards,

+Ada

 ## Introduction

 ApisOps is an effective, open-source, high-performance operations automation system tailored for SRE use, adept at handling massive concurrent tasks.
 Lightweight and extensible, ApisOps offers a practical tool for streamlined integration, user-friendly operation, and extensive adaptability.